 Alcohol may not be consumed on campus outside of licensed premises unless a permit has been issued in accordance with the Curtin Land and Traffic by-laws and the provisions of the Liquor Licensing Act 1988 (WA).

 Parking and traffic facilities are regulated by the Curtin Land and Traffic by-laws.
-A speed limit of 40 km per hour currently exists with periodical checks conducted throughout campus.
+Speed limits exist, and periodical checks are conducted throughout campus.
 Infringement notices are issued for breaches of the by-laws.